 East Butler is a blue-collar town, with 37.06% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, East Butler is a borough of service providers, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in East Butler who work in management occupations (12.16%), sales jobs (10.39%), and food service (9.80%).

-In terms of college education, East Butler is nearly on par with the US average for all cities of 21.84%: 17.35% of adults 25 and older in East Butler have a bachelor's degree or advanced degree.
+The percentage of adults in East Butler who are college-educated is close to the national average for all communities of 21.84%: 17.35% of the adults in East Butler have a bachelor's degree or advanced degree.

 The per capita income in East Butler in 2022 was $26,323, which is low income relative to Pennsylvania, and lower middle income relative to the rest of the US.
 This equates to an annual income of $105,292 for a family of four.
 However, East Butler contains both very wealthy and poor people as well.